RickyVaughn2/node-red-mysql-r2/README.md

 - **Username** (optional): The username to use when connecting to the database.
 - **Password** (optional): The password to use when connecting to the database.
 - **SQL** (optional): The SQL query to execute.
+- **Connection Pooling** (optional): Enable or disable connection pooling.
+- **Wait for Connections** (optional): Determines whether the pool should wait for a connection to be available when there are no more available connections.
+- **Connection Limit** (optional): The maximum number of connections to create at once.
+- **Queue Timeout** (optional): The maximum number of milliseconds to wait before timing out when waiting for a connection to become available.

 You can also use messages to pass in the configuration values.
 The node will use the message values if they are present, otherwise it will use the values set in the configuration panel.